Connect with us!

 Nickerson State Park

-If you don't mind the fee and want to park at Nickerson, you'll be spending $5 per Massachusetts Resident and $20 if you are a non-resident.
+If you don't mind the fee and want to park at Nickerson, you'll be spending $5 per Massachusetts Resident and $20 as a non-resident.

 While paid parking might not be optimal for accessing the Cape Cod Rail Trail alone, for those also planning to explore the trails that crisscross Nickerson State Park, it's a great idea.